The human rights complaint process: A guide for complainants

 The Commission will provide information about the human rights complaint process, but Commission staff do not provide any legal advice to either complainants or respondents.
-Information provided in this guide is not meant to be a legal opinion on the Alberta Human Rights Act
+Information provided in this guide is not a legal opinion or legal advice on the Alberta Human Rights Act or your rights.

 Can a person be fired or evicted for making a complaint?